Medupi Power Station

 Lephalale, Limpopo, South Africa

-Parsons Brinckerhoff is providing engineering and project management support to Eskom, South Africa’s power utility, for the development of the Medupi Power Station, a 4,800-MW power plant that will be one of the largest in the world when completed in 2015.
+Parsons Brinckerhoff is providing engineering and project management support to Eskom, South Africa’s power utility, for the development of the Medupi Power Station, a 4,800-MW power plant that will be one of the largest in the world.